Leveraging a Fossil-Focused Research Capability To Address National Issues

 NETL’s Severe Environment Corrosion Erosion Facility in Albany, OR, allows researchers to safely examine the performance of materials in highly corrosive or erosive settings.
 Research conducted at the facility supports NETL’s investigations into oxy-fuel combustion oxidation, refractory materials stability, and fuels.
 It also sheds light on how existing power plants, which subject materials to extremely harsh conditions, can best be upgraded.
 Materials are tested via exposure to conditions that mimic those found in power plants or gasifiers.
 Researchers can use the facility to conduct experiments at low or high temperatures, in pure- or mixed-gas environments, and in pure- or mixed-gas/liquid environments.
 The lab features a safety system that detects gas leaks both inside and outside of the lab’s six research modules, each of which can be exposed to 11 different gases (or dry air) at a researcher’s discretion.

-NETL’s Simulation-Based Engineering User Center (SBEUC) was designed for performing engineering calculations that apply to fossil energy research.
+NETL’s high performance computing center was designed for performing engineering calculations that apply to fossil energy research.
 It houses one of the world’s largest supercomputers, the High-Performance Computer for Energy and the Environment, and also encompasses visualization centers in Morgantown, WV; Pittsburgh, PA; and Albany, OR.
-Researchers can use the SBEUC to model phenomena that are very difficult if not impossible to measure in real life.
+Researchers can use the computing center to model phenomena that are very difficult if not impossible to measure in real life.
 They can also run modeling tools at scales ranging from molecular-scale to entire power plants.
-The SBEUC makes it easier for researchers to collaborate, access enhanced visualization tools, and store and analyze data in order to overcome technical barriers to innovations in the energy industry.
+NETL's high performance computing center makes it easier for researchers to collaborate, access enhanced visualization tools, and store and analyze data in order to overcome technical barriers to innovations in the energy industry.
+For more information, click here.

 Solid Oxide Fuel Cell Experimental Laboratory